gluonhq/scenebuilder/CONTRIBUTING.md

 3. A maintainer will confirm the issue is valid and can be assigned to you for a fix.
 4. You produce a Pull Request following the Standards below.
 5. Once you tick all check boxes on the Pull Request template, it will be reviewed by a maintainer or a community member.
-6. Once a Pull Request has at least one approval, it will be ready for a merge.
+6. Once the Pull Request has at least one approval, it will be ready for a merge.

 ## Coding Standards